-Pursuant to Article 29(1) of Regulation 1/2003, the Commission may withdraw the benefit of the VBER on its own initiative or on the basis of a complaint.
-This includes the possibility for NCAs to ask the Commission to withdraw the benefit of

-98 Nor may the courts of the Member States modify the scope of VBER, by extending its sphere of application to agreements not covered by the VBER.
-Any such extension, whatever its scope, would affect the manner in which the Commission exercises its legislative competence (judgment in Case C- 234/89 Stergios Delimitis v Henninger Bräu AG EU:C:1991:91, paragraph 46).

-99 However, a cumulative foreclosure effect is unlikely to exist if the parallel networks of vertical agreements cover less than 30% of the relevant market, see De Minimis Notice, paragraph 10.

-100 Individual suppliers or distributors with a market share not exceeding 5 %, are in general not considered to contribute significantly to a cumulative foreclosure effect, see De Minimis Notice, paragraph 10; and judgment in Case C-234/89 Stergios Delimitis v Henninger Bräu AG EU:C:1991:91, paragraphs 24 to 27.

-101 The assessment of such a contribution will be made in accordance with the criteria set out in enforcement policy in individual cases, as set out in section 8. of these Guidelines.

-the VBER in a particular case, without prejudice to the application of the rules on case allocation and assistance within the European Competition Network,102 and without prejudice to their own withdrawal power pursuant to Article 29(2) of Regulation 1/2003.
-If at least three NCAs ask the Commission to apply Article 29(1) of Regulation 1/2003 in a particular case, the Commission will discuss the case within the framework of the ECN with a view to deciding whether or not to withdraw the benefit of the VBER.
-In this context, the Commission will take utmost account of the views of the NCAs that have asked the Commission to withdraw the benefit of the VBER to reach a timely conclusion on whether the conditions for a withdrawal in the specific case are fulfilled.
+Pursuant to Article 29(1) of Regulation (EC) No 1/2003, the Commission may withdraw the benefit of Regulation (EU) X on its own initiative or on the basis of a complaint.
+This includes the possibility for NCAs to ask the Commission to withdraw the benefit of Regulation (EU) X in a particular case, without prejudice to the application of the rules on case allocation and assistance within the European Competition Network (‘ECN’)154, and without prejudice to their own power of withdrawal pursuant to Article 29(2) of Regulation (EC) No 1/2003.
+If at least three NCAs ask the Commission to apply Article 29(1) of Regulation (EC) No 1/2003 in a particular case, the Commission will discuss the case within the framework of the ECN.
+In that context, the Commission will take utmost account of the views of the NCAs that have asked the Commission to withdraw the benefit of Regulation (EU) X to reach a timely conclusion on whether the conditions for a withdrawal in the specific case are fulfilled.

+It follows from Article 29(1) and (2) of Regulation (EC) No 1/2003 that the Commission has the exclusive competence to withdraw the benefit of Regulation (EU)

+152 Individual suppliers or distributors with a market share not exceeding 5 % are in general not considered to contribute significantly to a cumulative foreclosure effect, see paragraph 10 of the De Minimis Notice; and Case C-234/89 - Delimitis v Henninger Bräu, paragraphs 24 to 27.

+153 The assessment of such a contribution will be made in accordance with the criteria set out in section 8 relating to enforcement policy in individual cases.

+154 See Chapter IV of Regulation (EC) No 1/2003.

-It follows from Article 29(1) and (2) of Regulation 1/2003 that the Commission has the exclusive competence to withdraw Union-wide in that it may withdraw the benefit of the VBER in respect of vertical agreements restricting competition on a relevant geographic market which is wider than the territory of a single Member State, whereas NCAs may only withdraw such benefits in relation to the territory of their respective Member State.
+X Union-wide, in that it may withdraw the benefit of Regulation (EU) X in respect of vertical agreements that restrict competition on a relevant geographic market which is wider than the territory of a single Member State, whereas an NCA may only withdraw the benefit of the Regulation in relation to the territory of its Member State.

-Therefore, the withdrawal power of an individual NCA relates to cases where the relevant market covers one single Member State, or a region located exclusively in the respective Member State.
-In such a case, the NCA of that Member State has the competence to withdraw the benefit of the VBER in relation to the vertical agreement that has effects that are incompatible with Article 101(3) on this national or regional market.
-This is a concurrent competence in that Article 29(1) VBER also empowers the Commission to withdraw the benefit of the VBER in relation to a national or regional market, provided the vertical agreement at hand may affect trade between Member States.
+Therefore, the withdrawal power of an individual NCA relates to cases where the relevant market covers one single Member State, or a region located exclusively in one Member State, or part thereof.
+In such a case, the NCA of that Member State has the competence to withdraw the benefit of Regulation (EU) X in relation to a vertical agreement that has effects that are incompatible with Article 101(3) of the Treaty on that national or regional market.
+This is a concurrent competence, as Article 29(1) of Regulation (EC) No 1/2003 also empowers the Commission to withdraw the benefit of Regulation (EU) X in relation to a national or regional market, provided the vertical agreement concerned may affect trade between Member States.

-Where several separate national or regional markets are concerned, several competent NCAs can withdraw the benefit of the VBER in parallel.
+Where several separate national or regional markets are concerned, several competent NCAs can withdraw the benefit of Regulation (EU) X in parallel.